Ellrion/SimpleSecurity/README.md

-SimpleSecutity
+SimpleSecurity
 ==============

-A very simple class that empliments security service
+A very simple class that implements security service